pschlump/JSONx/README.md

 Comments start with a `//` to end of line or a `/*` until the next `*/`.
 You can configure the multi-line comments to nest.

-TODO- How to configure.

-TODO- How to configure using a built in function - incline.

 File inclusion